-If remote users are not being identified, the likely cause is communication problems between RADIUS Agent and your RADIUS server.
+If remote users are not being identified and receiving correct policies as expected, the likely cause is communication problems between RADIUS Agent and your RADIUS server.
 Check your RADIUS Agent logs for errors to determine the cause.

 Running RADIUS Agent in console mode